 “As a concept, Paganum was born after a conversation I had with a neighbour over a beer at a barbecue.
 The idea was to create an online farmers’ market.
 From that first chat, we formalised some initial ideas by writing a rough business plan.

 “Having to put together a start up business plan means you have to consider many different issues, and this can help focus your thinking.
 The first business plan we put together proved very useful.
 In fact, it enabled us to get a loan from Yorkshire Fund Managers.
-I started the business as a limited company with my fellow director Heather Mitchell in 2007.
+I started the business as a limited company with my fellow director Heather Mitchell in back in 2007.
 We’re based in the Yorkshire Dales.

 “I had little experience of writing business plans, so I attended a local course.
 It wasn’t particularly earth shattering, but it was a good starting point.
 I also came away with a business plan template – which came in very handy.

 “The plan I produced detailed our skills, qualifications and background.
 Our idea for the business had to be explained in full.
-Crucially, we had to say who its customers would be and what competition we faced.
+Crucially, we had to say who our customers would be and what competition we faced.
 We also had to provide information about our products, which are, basically, locally sourced high-quality meats.
 We sell wines, too.

 “The financial information – profit and loss and cashflow projections, etc – is very important.
 It’s what experienced people concentrate on when they look at a business plan.
 The finance must be realistic and your figures must add up.
 I also had to explain such things as how the business would survive if income failed to live up to expectations.
 You have to consider all cashflow eventualities.